Cement analysis

 Claisse LeNeo

 Cement is produced by grinding clinker with different active ingredients (SCMs) into a fine powder to achieve the desired properties of cement.
-The most common additions are gypsum and mixed materials such as fly ash, blast-furnace slag, limestone filler, natural pozzolans and calcinated clays.
-They are ground to the required fineness and the right proportions to targeted crystalline cement phases.
+The most common additions are gypsum and mixed materials such as fly ash, blast-furnace slag, limestone, natural pozzolans and calcinated clays.
+They are ground to the required fineness and mixed in the right proportions to produce targeted crystalline cement phases.

 To reduce energy consumption, over-grinding must be minimized.
 The granularity of the finished cement affects its rate of hydration reaction, as well as the amount of water, retardant, and dispersant needed, and is a key factor in determining the strength of the cement.
 Our particle sizing solutions can help to achieve optimum cement granularity.
 Thanks to their fast, real-time analysis including in the challenging process environment, they allow producers to react quickly to any anomalies and monitor ambitious accurate targets.
 In this way, they help enable significant energy savings and optimal short-term and long-term cement strengths.
 What’s more, they can be quickly and easily installed for minimal disruption.